-Section 1

-During fund-raising, a GP should seek to disclose information sufficient to enable an LP's understanding of its ESG policies and practices to:
+Section 1: During fund-raising, a GP should seek to disclose information sufficient to enable an LP that has expressed an interest in ESG management to:

-- Assess if the GP is aligned with the LP's ESG-related policy and investment beliefs - Assess the GP's policies, processes, and systems for identifying ESG-related value drivers and managing material ESG-related risks; and to identify possible areas for future development - 3.
-Understand if and how the GP influences and supports its portfolio companies' management of ESG related risks and pursuit of ESG-related opportunities - 4.
-Assess how the GP will help the LP to monitor and, where necessary, ensure that the GP is acting consistent with the agreed-upon ESG-related policies and practices as set forth at fund formation - 5.
-Assess the GP's approach to managing and disclosing material incidents at the GP and portfolio companies
+- 1) Assess if the GP is aligned with the LP's ESG-related policy and investment beliefs - 2) Assess the GP's policies, processes, and systems for identifying ESG-related value drivers and managing material ESG-related risks; and to identify possible areas for future development - 3) Understand if and how the GP influences and supports its portfolio companies' management of ESG related risks and pursuit of ESG-related opportunities - 4) Assess how the GP will help the LP to monitor and, where necessary, ensure that the GP is acting consistent with the agreed-upon ESG-related policies and practices as set forth at fund formation - 5) Assess the GP's approach to managing and disclosing material incidents at the GP and portfolio companies

-Section 2

-During the life of a fund, a GP should seek to disclose information sufficient to enable an LP that has expressed an interest in ESG management to:
+Section 2: During the life of a fund, a GP should seek to disclose information sufficient to enable an LP that has expressed an interest in ESG management to:

-- Establish if a GP is acting in a manner consistent with the GP's investment policies, processes, and agreedupon fund terms regarding ESG management. - Understand positive and negative ESG-related developments that may impact portfolio companies in the fund. - 3.
-Determine if responses to GP and portfolio company incidents and incident reporting are consistent with relevant investment terms, the fund's policies, and the LP agreed upon incident reporting disclosures.
+- 1) Establish if a GP is acting in a manner consistent with the GP's investment policies, processes, and agreed-upon fund terms regarding ESG management. - 2) Understand positive and negative ESG-related developments that may impact portfolio companies in the fund. - 3) Determine if responses to GP and portfolio company incidents and incident reporting are consistent with relevant investment terms, the fund's policies, and the LP-stated objectives regarding incident disclosure.